 Next, take a look at your recent pay stubs and add voluntary withholdings to your list.
-Any 401(k) contributions you’re making go in the “Future You” bucket, and insurance premiums are needs.
+Any 401(k) contributions you’re making go in the “Future You” bucket, and insurance premiums get bucketed as needs.
 Other withholdings are up to you — a public transit benefit might go in needs, and a gym membership might go in either needs or fun (depending on whether you see it as a “must have” or a “nice to have”).

 Finally, add everything up.
-(Here’s a downloadable Current Spending Tracker worksheet to help.)
+(Here’s a downloadable Current Monthly Spending Tracker worksheet to help.)
 How much are you spending on each bucket per month?
 No wrong answers — this exercise isn’t meant to make you feel guilty; it’s just to see where you’re starting from today.

 2. Adjust as needed (where possible)